bvieth/powsimR/README.md

 -----

 Please send bug reports and feature requests by opening a new issue on [this page](https://github.com/bvieth/powsimR/issues).

-Note that the error "maximal number of DLLs reached..." might occur due to the loading of many shared objects by Bioconductor packages.
-Restarting the R session after installing dependencies / powsimR will help.

-Starting with R version 3.4.0, one can set the environmental variable 'R\_MAX\_NUM\_DLLS' to a higher number.
-See `?Startup()` for more information.

 R Session Info
 --------------